 The Father and Mother of Many Nations

 And no longer is your name called Avram, but your name shall be Avraham, because I shall make you a father of many nations.
-And I shall make you exceedingly fruitful, and make nations of you, and sovereigns shall come from you.
+And I shall make you exceedingly fruitful, and make nations of you, and kings shall come from you.
 (Gen 17:5-6)

 Avram in Hebrew, אַבְרָם, is an acronym of av ram, and is a contracted form of another Hebrew name, אֲבִירָם aviram: אָב av, father and the verb רוּם room, to be high, to rise or raise, to bring up, exalt (self), to lift up.
 The literal meaning of רוּם room, can be seen in the verse from the Flood story below, where it couples with another word with a similar meaning נָשָׂא nasa,